NikosAlexandris/pvgis-prototype/docs/cli/timestamps.md

 icon: material/calendar-clock
 description: How to work with time series
 title: Timestamps
-subtitle: Learn how to work with time series
+subtitle: Work with time series
 tags:
   - How-To
   - CLI